-Never throw out strawberries again with this easy trick to keep strawberries fresh in the fridge!
+Never throw out strawberries again once you learn how to clean strawberries with salt and vinegar and the trick for keeping them fresh in the fridge!

 I filled the sink with enough cold water to cover the basket of berries, added about a cup of white vinegar and swished it around to be sure they were all rinsed well.
 I gave them a quick water rinse afterward and then thoroughly patted dry before placing in the fridge and that was it!